-In her autobiography, Sabiha vividly describes the infamous destruction of Tan.
-Her words are particularly chilling because of the parallels with not just 21st century Turkey, but events throughout the world: the rise of strongman rule and the insidious repression of the news media in Western democracies, including the United States and United Kingdom.
+In her autobiography, Sabiha paints a vivid picture of the notorious destruction of Tan.
+Her narrative carries a chilling resonance, drawing parallels with contemporary Turkey and events unfolding worldwide: the ascent of authoritarian rule and the subtle repression of the media in Western democracies, such as the United States and the United Kingdom.

-On Dec.
-3rd, the day before Tan’s destruction, Sabiha published an article that resonates eerily in our era of “fake news.”
+On December 3rd, just prior to the destruction of Tan, Sabiha penned an article that holds haunting relevance in our current era of “fake news.”

-“Opposition newspapers show great civil courage in speaking the truth,” she writes, going on to describe a brazen campaign to distort and discredit critical journalists.
-“This is the clamour of the status quo, raised to drown out the people’s opposition.”
+“Opposition newspapers show great civil courage in speaking the truth,” she writes, describing a brazen campaign to distort and discredit critical journalists.
+“This is the clamor of the status quo, raised to drown out the people’s opposition.”

 ” … Publications only have an impact if they reflect the will of the people.
 If they oppose the ideas and interests of the people, they simply fade away.
 All the noise made by pro-government journalists to drown out opposition papers won’t be enough to fool or confuse the people.
 Don’t fear newspapers.
 Fear the people.”